PlaidCloud/website/content/en/docs/concepts/overview/working-with-objects/names.md

 {{< glossary_definition term_id="uid" length="all" >}}

-Kubernetes UIDs are universally unique identifiers (also known as UUIDs).
+PlaidCloud UIDs are universally unique identifiers (also known as UUIDs).
 UUIDs are standardized as ISO/IEC 9834-8 and as ITU-T X.667.

 ## {{% heading "whatsnext" %}}

-* Read about [labels](/docs/concepts/overview/working-with-objects/labels/) in Kubernetes.
+* Read about [labels](/docs/concepts/overview/working-with-objects/labels/) in PlaidCloud.
-* See the [Identifiers and Names in Kubernetes](https://git.k8s.io/community/contributors/design-proposals/architecture/identifiers.md) design document.
+* See the [Identifiers and Names in PlaidCloud](https://git.k8s.io/community/contributors/design-proposals/architecture/identifiers.md) design document.